js12043864/Coding_Test/README.md

-Solution code for Baekjun problems
+Solution code for Baekjun & Softeer problems
-- It is classified by steps.
+- It is classified by steps or algorithm